 Like your air conditioning system, your heating system is a complex mechanical system made up of many different parts that help keep your home comfortable all year long.
 Heat pumps are a very vital part of your Minneapolis heating system, and provide an energy-efficient way to heat your home during the winter months.
 However, many home and business owners don’t know the purpose of heat pumps for their systems.
-The Minneapolis heating technicians at One Hour Heating & Air Conditioning® of Ramsey offer the following information about what heat pumps do.
+The Minneapolis heating technicians at Northern's One Hour Heating & Air Conditioning® offer the following information about what heat pumps do.

 What Are Heat Pumps?

 A heat pump is an outdoor installation that is added to your current heating and air conditioning system.
 The heat pump is designed to move heat in and out of your home or office, keeping the temperature comfortable through organic air flow.